Notre Dame University (Philippines): History

 The college was founded in 1948, and was the first college in the province.
 Robert E. Sullivan was its first Rector and Dean.
 When it opened, there were only 128 students and a pioneering faculty of eight, with classes being held at the Notre Dame of Cotabato Girls Department building the first year.
 The college obtained its own building the following year.

 Complete elementary education was offered later with the establishment of the Notre Dame Training Department, envisioned to be a teaching laboratory for Education students majoring in Elementary Education.

 With the increase in enrollment, a new school was needed.
 On February 27, 1959, the cornerstone-laying and blessing of the present University site was held with no less than the Very Rev. Leo Deschatelets, OMI, Superior General of the Oblates, presiding over the ceremony.

 The college received its University status on March 11, 1969.
 In 1980, The Philippine Association of Schools, Colleges and Universities (PAASCU) certified the Level I accreditation of the three colleges of the University, the College of Arts and Sciences, the College of Commerce and the Teachers' College.

 In the same year, the Core Curriculum was introduced integrating both Christian and Islamic Values in all core subjects taken by the students.

 In 1983, a program towards a doctoral degree in the field of Education, major in Peace and Development Education was introduced.

 In school year 1997-98, the University, in cooperation with the Mindanao Advanced Education Project (MAEP) of the Commission on Higher Education, offered a Doctor of Philosophy (Ph.D.) in Peace and Development Education and Master of Arts (M.A.) in Peace and Development Education.

 In 2001, NDU was afforded a deregulated status by the Commission on Higher Education.
 Hence, NDU enjoys the following benefits: Issuance of Special Order, Deregulated Monitoring/ Evaluation of CHED, Access to Subsidies/ Assistance, Curricular Prescriptions, and Conferring Honoris Causa.

-Accreditation

-Autonomous Status

-On January 4, 2021 Commission on Higher Education (CHED) awarded the Autonomous Status to Notre Dame University.